ryankawahara/theCopyMachine/README.md

-# theCopyMachine
+# theMover
-The Copy Machine takes in a csv of file names, a location path, and a target path, and copies the files in the location path to the target path.
+The Mover takes in a csv of file names, a location path, and a target path, and moves the files in the location path to the target path.